 You can download and try it out on Windows, OS X, and Linux.

 Below are some examples of music automatically transcribed with AnthemScore.
-The accuracy depends somewhat on the complexity of the song and the instruments used.
+The accuracy depends on the complexity of the song and the instruments used.
 You can generally expect the best results from piano pieces.